apostrophecms/sql/README.md

 # @apostrophecms/sql

+## Stability: pre-alpha, work in progress

+This module is not ready for practical use.

+## About

-Not everyone wants to use MongoDB.
-This module provides the option of using any SQL database fully compatible with the popular [knex](http://knexjs.org/) query builder for Node.js. this module gives ApostropheCMS access to your database of choice through an interface compatible with a subset MongoDB query syntax.
+A MongoDB-like API wrapper for SQL databases such as sqlite, mysql and postgreSQL.
+This module provides the option of using any SQL database fully compatible with the popular [knex](http://knexjs.org/) query builder for Node.js.
+That gives ApostropheCMS access to your database of choice through an interface compatible with a subset MongoDB query syntax.

 `sqlite3` is a popular choice with this module because it allows you to use a local file for your database, which is OK for small projects and means you don't have to set up a database server at all.